 Kizingo Lodge is located on one of the long and almost deserted beaches on the southern tip of Lamu Island.
-It is a small, exclusive and comfortable lodge comprising 8 spacious bandas on the sea front and a lounge and dining area serving exotic seafood and Swahili dishes.
+It is a small and comfortable lodge comprising 8 spacious bandas on the sea front and a lounge and dining area serving exotic seafood and Swahili dishes.

 The bandas are constructed of palm woven matting and local materials and each has an en-suite shower room with spacious shower, eco-flush toilet and solar-heated hot water.
 The bandas all have a large verandah with a swinging hammock bed.

 Activities available include swimming, cycling on the mainland, bird and bush walks, visits to Lamu Town and also to the local community.
 From May to October, deep sea fishing can be arranged, subject to local conditions.
 From November to April swimming with dolphins, snorkeling, scuba diving and course fishing can be arranged.

 Kizingo Lodge is offered on a full board basis.

 Open: Kizingo Lodge is open from 1st July to 30th April each year.
 From May to October the average daytime temperature is between 28 and 32 degrees C and there can be strong winds.
 From November to April the average temperature is between 30 and 35 degrees.